KirstLab/CNS_Nitrogen_Fixing_Clade/phastConsAnalysisDocumentation/README.md

 # Step 4: Selecting regions 5 bp or greater in size

- Finally, from the .bed files of conserved regions called for each Medicago genome chromsome, we select those regions 5 bp or larger and combine them into a single .bed file.
+ Finally, from the .bed files of conserved regions called for each Medicago genome chromsome, we select those regions 5 bp or larger and combine them into a single .bed file as shown in the .sh script.